 Hearing aid feedback cancellation

 Feedback is when your hearing aids makes a whistling noise.
 This can be caused by poor fitting, excessive or impacted earwax, or if you place anything over your ear (like a hand or hat).
-Feedback cancellation takes the feedback frequencies, reverses the phase of the feedback signal and combines this with the original, which cancels any annoying feedback sounds you may experience.
+Feedback cancellation technology removes any annoying feedback sounds you may experience.

 Adaptive feedback cancellation